Mazda unleashes blitz of 5 new crossovers, will build CX-50 in Alabama

-The CX-50 will be made at the new assembly plant in Huntsville, Alabama, that Mazda is jointly operating with partner Toyota Motor Corp., which holds a 5.1 percent stake in Mazda.
+The CX-50 will be made at the new assembly plant in Huntsville, Ala., that Mazda is jointly operating with partner Toyota Motor Corp., which holds a 5.1 percent stake in Mazda.

 Toyota announced on Sept.
 30 it had begun producing the Corolla Cross compact crossover at the plant, which has annual capacity to make 300,000 vehicles -- half for Toyota, half for Mazda.